bitfireAT/webdav-push/content.md

-# Subscription management
+# Subscription Management

 [^todo] ACL for registering subscriptions?

-## Subscription registration
+## Subscription Registration

 How to subscribe to collections on the WebDAV server.
 Required information: